DaisyIpatzi/daisyipatzi.github.io/_posts/2023-12-27-Jaccard-moduleML.md

 Jaccard = (f01 + f10) / (f01 + f10 + f11)

--To calculate the Jaccard coefficient, we first convert the asymmetric variables to binary values and re-write the table.
+- To calculate the Jaccard coefficient, we first convert the asymmetric variables to binary values and re-write the table.
 Since Gender is a symmetric variable (that is, male, female have the same weight), it is not converted.

--So, let **Y** & **P** = 1; **N** & **A** = 0 Let's recalculate it using the binary values:
+- So, let **Y** & **P** = 1; **N** & **A** = 0 Let's recalculate it using the binary values:

--Now, we'll rewrite the table with these binary values:
+- Now, we'll rewrite the table with these binary values:

   |   Name  | Gender | Fever | Cough | Test-1 | Test-2 | Test-3 | Test-4 |
   | ------- | ------ | ----- | ----- | ------ | ------ | ------ | ------ |